SuleimanFarah/sunpy/SOCIS/2016/SOCIS-2016-Alex-Hamilton.md

 My code can be found on GitHub: https://github.com/sunpy/solarbextrapolation

-In April 2016 I was accepted into a PhD position at Hull University to study the statistical likelihood of superflares (as seen on on other stars) happening on the Sun.
+In April 2016 I was accepted into a PhD position to study the statistical likelihood of superflares (as seen on on other stars) happening on the Sun.

 My general interests include climbing, photography, computer gaming and anything sci-fi.